Commonhold Association Service

 What is the difference between a commonhold property and a leasehold?

 A commonhold property gives you ownership of your flat and a say in the building’s management.
 Leasehold means you own a lease, not the land, and remain tied to a landlord and fixed terms.
+Leasehold legislation governs the rights and obligations of leaseholders, and disputes over issues such as service charges or management can be resolved by the leasehold valuation tribunal.
+The traditional leasehold system is sometimes referred to as a feudal leasehold system, which commonhold aims to replace.

 A block of flats where owners each hold their own unit and manage shared areas together through a commonhold association’s board.
+Disputes in commonhold are not handled by the property chamber, but are resolved internally through the commonhold association.

 The commonhold association owns the freehold land on behalf of all unit owners.
+Commonhold is a legal form of ownership in England and Wales under the 2002 Act.
 You own your home, but not the land individually.

 Free Consultation